thePuzzleBox/NDesign/content/sections/3-Timeline.en.md

     imageFileName: "events/kids.jpg",
     header: "Early 2000s",
     subheader: "An Instant Connection",
     content: "I started playing games for as long as I can remember.
 My sister and I dabbled in our fair share of fighting games, MMOs, and single-player adventures.
-And would grow as gamers (and nerds) alike."
+And we'd grow as gamers and geeks alike."
   },
   {
     imageFileName: "events/max.jpg",